anhuwuu/notion-lock/README.md

 ## Decrypt text

-1. Type the password or passfrase you used to encrypt your text
+1. Type the password or passphrase you used to encrypt your text
 2. Copy the encrypted text to the textarea field
 3. Choose the checkbox "Decrypt"
 4. Press the green button "Generate Text"